 If you have any processes that are not responding, their names will show up in red.

 What can you do with this list?
 Like many Windows programs, Resource Monitor lets you sort the contents of the columns in ascending or descending order.
-Click on the Average CPU list, to sort it with the processes using the most resources at the top.
-Chances are good you won't see any big resource hogs, since most Windows programs are well behaved.
+Click/tap on the Average CPU list, to sort it with the processes using the most resources at the top.
+Chances are good you won't see any big resource hogs since most Windows programs are well behaved.
 But if you should find your computer slowing down unexpectedly, take a look at this column.
 If something is taking up a lot of CPU resources, you may want to consider shutting it down and restarting it.
-If you're not sure what something is, right-click on the name and choose Search online from the list.
+If you're not sure what something is, right-click (or tap and hold) on the name and choose to Search online from the list.
 That will pull up a search for you with your default browser and search engine, and you can find out more about what each of those sometimes-cryptic names represents.

 If a process shows up in red and its status is "Not Responding" or something similar, you can shut down that process by right-clicking on the process name and choosing "End Process."